 Working with a business coach also helps you correct typical patterns and common mistakes.
 It helps alleviate some of the pressure of being in charge.
 Executive coach, Bill Treadwell says, "It's lonely at the top, and, just as a CEO holds his hires accountable, an objective third party -- a coach -- serves to hold the CEO accountable."

 #3 Be a Helper, Not a Seller

 People know when they are on the receiving end of a sales pitch - and most people don’t like it one bit.
 Instead of blending in with the masses, look for unique ways to set yourself apart.
+The current trends for eCommerce have significantly changed over the years.
 Helping and not selling is a new technique that is becoming more mainstream.
 Consumers are more educated now due to the extensive wealth of knowledge the internet contains.

 Combine useful information with your niche to develop content that will educate, empower, and motivate your customers.
 Providing relevant and helpful content makes customers feel like you are speaking directly to them.